Letianwu/ZMCintegral/README.md

 ## ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) License
 ----

-The package is coded by ZHANG Junjie and checked by WU Hongzhong of University of Science and Technology of China.
+The package is coded by Jun-Jie Zhang and checked by Hong-Zhong Wu of University of Science and Technology of China.

 **This package is free**
 you can redistribute it and/or modify it under the terms of